You’ve probably heard the saying, “The only certainty in investing is uncertainty”.

 The Essays of Warren Buffett: Lessons for Investors and Managers – Warren E. Buffet & Lawrence A. Cunningham

-Warren Buffett is the one of the most successful investors in history, and arguably the most renowned.
-So, it's easy to see why when Buffett speaks, investors listen.
-Having amassed over $100 billion, his approach to investing and management has made him hugely successful and generated substantial wealth for his holding company, Berkshire Hathaway.
+When Warren Buffett speaks, investors listen.
+Having amassed over $100 billion, his approach to investing and management has generated substantial wealth for his holding company, Berkshire Hathaway.

 You can buy The Essays of Warren Buffet: Lessons for Investors and Managers here.